Dasari-Saniya/GreenCart/README.md

-# Greencard - Smart Eco Shopping 🌱
+# Greencart - Smart Eco Shopping 🌱

-Greencard is a mini-project that promotes eco-friendly shopping by helping users identify sustainable products and earn Green Points.
+Greencart is a mini-project that promotes eco-friendly shopping by helping users identify sustainable products and earn Green Points.
 Built using **HTML, CSS, and JavaScript**, it works entirely in the browser without any backend.

 ## Features
 - Enter a product name to check its **eco-score** (carbon footprint and recyclability)